LEAN Construction Learning Library – Articles

 Integrated Project Delivery – IPD – Collaborative Construction

-Collaborative contracting: Moving from pilot to scale-up – 2020, McKinsey $ Company
+Collaborative contracting: Moving from pilot to scale-up – 2020, McKinsey & Company – “In collaborative agreements and operating models—such as those found in integrated project

 2016JobOrderContractingWhitePaper2016801